m9dfukc/ofxXimea/README.md

 ofxOpenCV is required.

-## Installation
+## Setup

 1. Download the [Ximea OSX software package](http://www.ximea.com/support/wiki/apis/XIMEA_OSX_Software_Package).
 2. Open the DMG file
-3. Run install application
+3. Copy the "m3api.framework" to the "ofxXimea/libs" folder
+4. Use the projectGenerator to generate the "example" xCode project